colaberry/trust-before-intelligence-book/manuscript/11_chapter_10_week_by_week_implementation.md

 **Your Monday Morning**

-Week 1 starts with assessment and observability baseline.
+Week 1 starts with Layer 1 storage provisioning.
 By Friday, you should have:

 - Current-state documentation complete (all seven layers assessed)
 - Stakeholder alignment confirmed (steering committee formed)
-- Observability dashboards operational (measure before you build)
+- Storage infrastructure provisioning underway (Databricks, Redis)
 - Budget approved and resources allocated
 - Week 2 plan finalized with assigned owners